-Vitaflo® has worked with leading metabolic centers, scientists and individuals with GSD in the development of Glycosade®, a modified slow-release starch that can help keep blood sugar levels normal for longer and prevent low blood sugar (hypoglycemia).
+Vitaflo® has worked with leading metabolic centers, scientists and individuals with GSD in the development of Glycosade®, a hydrothermally processed high amylopectin cornstarch that can help keep blood sugar levels within the normal reference range for longer compared to uncooked cornstarch.

 How do you take your ?

 Glycosade must only be started after consulting with your healthcare professional.

 - Glycosade can be mixed and taken in the same way as uncooked cornstarch (UCCS).

 - Always consult with your doctor or dietitian before making any changes to your diet.

 - Glycosade is suitable for use from 5 years of age in the United States.